First published in 2012

 Which anecdote surprised Richard the most?
 “I nearly regurgitated my coffee when Barry Norman told me he was almost sacked for wearing a wig.
 [He was actually just having a bad hair day.]
 It seemed so fabulously random and shocking that someone thought they had the power to say, ‘I don’t like the way that man’s hair looks.
 Sack him!’
 And then we talked to former BBC1 controller Paul Fox who supposedly did that, and of course he says he doesn’t remember it – with a twinkle in his eye.”

 Roving camera shots show the almost deserted building at its best.
 For anyone who recalls what a hub of talent it was in earlier decades, stuffed to the gills with production staff, engineers and designers, it’s a sorry sight.

 And the final reel, as the contributors are asked for one word to sum up what TVC means to them… well, I found it really moving.
 It’s not often you’ll see Terry Wogan, Joan Bakewell and Barry Norman looking choked on TV.

 It may be hard to get worked up about bricks and mortar – or 1950s architecture – but this film rams home the brilliance of TVC and what a vital role it’s played in Britain’s cultural life for more than five decades.
 It should leave you questioning why on earth the Corporation is so keen to let it go.

-Tales of Television Centre premieres at the BFI on London’s South Bank on Tuesday 15 May and will air on BBC4 on Thursday 17 May.
-(Richard has also edited a pre-watershed version, replacing some of the saltier anecdotes.)
+Tales of Television Centre premiered at the BFI on London’s South Bank on Tuesday 15 May and aired on BBC4 on Thursday 17 May.
+(Richard also edited a pre-watershed version, replacing some of the saltier anecdotes.)